 The question that arises naturally: how must the skin be colonized in order to be healthy?
-The description of a healthy microbiome, however, is relatively difficult, since it’s compositions is so individual.
-Furthermore no absolute data are published on the bacterial load of healthy skin and possible changes due to lifestyle or disease.
+The description of a healthy microbiome, however, is relatively difficult, since its compositions are so individual.
+Furthermore, no absolute data are published on the bacterial load of healthy skin and possible changes due to lifestyle or disease.

 However, it is known that the more diverse the colonization and the quicker the system recovers after disturbances, the better / healthier it is .

 Therefore, it is easier to assign certain organisms to certain skin diseases.
-For example, in Atopic Dermatitis it is known that staphylococcus aureus is found in increasing numbers on the skin, and especially in the diseased areas [16, 26].
+For example, in Atopic Dermatitis it is known that Staphylococcus aureus is found in increasing numbers on the skin, especially in the diseased areas [16, 26].

-Also the fungus Melassezia is also an organism found on all human beings.
+Also the fungus Malassezia is also an organism found in all human beings.
 It is considered a so-called opportunistic germ, which sometimes becomes pathogenic.
 Then it is responsible for dandruff (scalp) or seborrheic dermatitis .